apphead/resolve_helper_scripts/README.md

-# Davinci Resolve Helper Scripts
+## Davinci Resolve Helper Scripts

+# This is a work in progress!

 Library for various tools created with Davinci Resolve scripting API.
 GUI made with PySimpleGUI, which is easier GUI solution for new programmers.